secureCodeBox/documentation/docs/api/crds/scan-type.md

 title: "ScanType"
 ---

 The ScanType Custom Resource Definition (CRD) is used to define to the secureCodeBox how a specific scanner can be executed in Kubernetes.
-The main part of the ScanType is the [JobTemplate](#jobtemplate-required), which contains a Kubernetes Job definition which will be used to construct the scans Job.
+The main part of the ScanType is the [JobTemplate](#jobtemplate-required), which contains a Kubernetes Job definition that will be used to construct the scans Job.

 ## Specification (Spec)